giellatekno/oahpa/sma/00_readme.txt

      than one entry with the same lemma string in the file
- 2. in addition to the t-element from the reverted entry, there are t-values of the parallel entries with the same nob lemma string as acceptable answers for the LEKSA play,  each of
+ 2. in addition to the t-element from the reverted entry, there are t-values of the parallel entries with the same nob lemma string as acceptable answers for the LEKSA play,  each of them carries the infos on semantic class, book, and a flag nob-stat meaning "I am a default t in a parallel nob entry"
      <t pos="a" sem-cl="BODY_A" src="dej-åa6-åa4-åa6" nob-stat="yes">mådtan</t>
+     as well as all t-element values that don't have a stat="pref" flag in the smanob files, i.e., only sem-cl and book infos.
+            <t pos="a" sem-cl="EXPERIENCE_A-CLOTHES_A-WEATHER_A-BODY_A" src="s2-a1-dej"
+               nob-stat="yes">nåekies</t>

    <e id="1_dårlig_a" stat="pref">
       <lg>